ESSI-Lab/Blue-Cloud-Hackathon-2025/terms library/README.md

 # DAB API Client (Terms)

-A lightweight Python client to fetch terms from the DAB Terms API.
+A Python client to fetch terms from the DAB Terms API.
 This repository contains a minimal client for retrieving controlled vocabulary terms (e.g., instruments) from the Blue-Cloud/GeoDAB service using a token and view.

 Package name: dab_api_client
 Top-level module: DAB_TERMS_API